praekelt/seed-auth-api/docs/http_api.rst

     :>json str title: The title of the created organization.
     :>json int id: The id of the created organization.
     :>json list teams: The list of teams that the organization has.
+    :>json list users: The list of users that are a part of the organization.
+    :>json str url: The URL for this organization.
+    :>json bool archived: True if the organization has been archived.

     **Example request**: